fstab/go-programming-for-java-developers/README.md

 Topics covered in this workshop:

-* Control flow: if/else, for
+* control flow: if/else, for
 * functions, error handling, deferred methods
 * pointers, structs, methods, interfaces
-* arrays/slices
+* arrays & slices
 * multithreading

 Solution to Exercise 14